Do not love half lovers Do not entertain half friends Do not indulge in works of the half talented Do not live half a life and do not die a half death

 did you see me open up this Autumn?

-after a Summer spent crying,
+after a Summer spent wailing,

 for good

-For now, I bathe
+I bathe

 unapologetically